-There are four basic types, or forms, of ice (cube, cracked, shaved, and block.
+There are four basic types, or forms, of ice: cube, cracked, shaved, and block.
 Each has its uses for various styles of drinks.
-In the book, "Imbibe!," David Wondrich quotes Jerry Thomas' 19th-century rules for using each, and these are still somewhat relevant in modern mixology.
+In the book, "Imbibe!," David Wondrich quotes Jerry Thomas' 19th-century rules for using ice, and these are still somewhat relevant in modern mixology:

-Thomas says: "As a general rule, shave ice should be used when spirits form the principal ingredient of the drink, and no water is employed.
+"As a general rule, shave ice should be used when spirits form the principal ingredient of the drink, and no water is employed.
 When eggs, milk, wine, vermouth, seltzer or other mineral waters are used...it is better to use small lumps of ice..."
-This is still sound advice but let's break it down into modern ice forms.

 Smaller than cubes, cracked ice—such as bagged ice from the store—melts faster and adds more water to drinks.
-Usually, this is used when making frozen drinks because cubes can clog blender blade and be inconsistent in the end.
+It's preferred when making frozen drinks because ice cubes can clog the blender blades and lead to inconsistent results.
 Two-thirds to one cup of cracked ice is perfect for a single frozen daiquiri or margarita.
 You'll also find cracked ice recommended in tropical cocktails, such as the Bahama mama, and it's a good size for cocktail glasses.

-Crushed or shaved ice is what you typically find in fountain soda machines.
-This is a very fine ice that can be used in a shaker to produce a thick, slurry of a cocktail.
+Crushed or shaved ice is the type produced most often by soda fountain machines.
+It's very fine ice that can be used in a shaker or glass to create a thick, slurry of a cocktail.
 Some cocktails, like the mint julep, prefer crushed ice.

-You can also use it to make an "adult snow cone" of sorts by packing shaved ice in a glass (or paper cone if you want to get "authentic") and pouring liqueurs over the top.
-Spirits like Chambord, PAMA and amaretto are great alone or you can build a custom flavor by combining a few.
+You can also use shaved ice to make an "adult snow cone."
+Pack it in a glass (or paper cone for an authentic experience) and pour liqueurs over the top.
+Spirits like Chambord, Pama, and amaretto are great alone, or you can build a custom flavor by combining a few.

-In the early days of the bar, when ice was a new commodity, all of the ice bartenders used started as a block and it was up to the individual and their ice tools to create smaller, usable chunks and shavings for mixing.
+In the early days of the bar, when ice was a new commodity, all of the ice bartenders used started as a large block.
+It was up to the individual and their ice tools to create smaller, usable chunks and shavings for mixing drinks.
 Luckily, we don't have to use picks and shavers anymore.

-Today blocks are primarily used for chilling party punches and can take any form you want.
+Today, blocks are primarily used for chilling party punches and can take any form you want.
 Ice rings are popular and easy to make with a standard ring pan.
-There are many novelty molds available but you can also use almost any container you have available as long as you can remove the solid ice.
+There are many novelty molds available, or you can also use almost any container available as long as you can remove the solid ice.

 Tips for Making the Best Ice

-Basic science says that ice is water in a solid form and given that, it only stands to reason that cleaner water produces cleaner ice, which will add water to your cocktails in the end.
-Start off right by freezing water that you would drink: distilled, purified, natural spring or bottled, essentially anything but unfiltered tap water.
+Basic science says that ice is water in a solid form.
+Therefore, it only stands to reason that cleaner water produces cleaner ice, which will add water to your cocktails in the end.
+Start right by freezing water that you would drink: distilled, purified, natural spring, or bottled.
+Anything but unfiltered tap water is preferred.

-- Many refrigerators are equipped with an ice maker which produces cubed, cracked, or even shaved ice and these are very convenient.
-If you rely on this and your cubes are caught in a bucket or tray automatically, be sure to rotate the ice so you have the fresher cubes available on top.
-Also, you may want to consider the extra energy an internal ice maker uses.
+- Many refrigerators include an ice maker that produces cubed, cracked, or even shaved ice, and these are very convenient.
+If you rely on this and your cubes are caught in a bucket or tray automatically, be sure to rotate the ice.
+Also, consider filtering the water before it hits the ice maker.

-- Ice can be stored for easy access during a party in an ice bucket.
-These are usually insulated and will keep ice from melting quickly.
+- For easy access, store ice during a party in an ice bucket.
+These are usually insulated and will slow down the melt.